He was on the trip of a lifetime. Now he’s in a biocontainment unit in Nebraska while hantavirus cases rise

 The next few weeks will be mired in uncertainty for those who were onboard the ship, where human-to-human transmission of the Andes strain is thought to have occurred.

-In the US, 17 Americans and one British dual-national are being monitored in medical facilities like the one Rosmarin posted from.
+In the US, 17 Americans and one British dual-national are being monitored in medical facilities.
 The ages of the passengers range from late 20s to early 80s, with older people and those with underlying health conditions at higher risk of severe outcomes.

 Sixteen of those people are at the University of Nebraska Medical Center.
 Kornfeld is in the biocontainment unit, and the remaining 15 are in the quarantine unit.
 All continue to be asymptomatic, according to a social media post from HHS on Tuesday afternoon.